notification-system/docs/frontend-initial-spec.md

 ## User Topology Management
 * User is automatically shown the locations specific to their roles
-* User is automatically drilled down to show locations if they don't have multiple unit or facility access
+* User is automatically drilled down to show rooms if they don't have multiple unit or facility access
+  * i.e. If the user has access to just one unit, then they will only see the rooms for that unit.

 ## Manage Subscriptions
 * Each role change is efficiently updated in the backend for each click
-* User is limited to 150 different subscription topics
+* User is limited to 150 different assigned roles

 ## UI
 * Persistent navigation backstack even for app restarts
 * Automatic UI scaling from small phone to full desktop monitor
 * Can navigate the UI using keyboard instead of mouse
 * Light, Dark and System themes supported
-* Proper loading indicator for each action, disabling relevant actions while waiting for response, global error/snackbar message queue
+* Proper loading indicator for each action.
+Including disabling of relevant actions while waiting for response.
+* Snackbar message/error queue
+  * If multiple snackbar messages/errors need to display they will appear one after the other.
+  * Control how long each message/error displays to the user
+  * If there are more than 2 messages queued, the duration is shortened.
+  * If there are more than 4 messages queued, the excess messages are grouped together.
-* Standard confirmation popup UI for delete actions with custom UI for async actions
+* Standard confirmation popup UI for delete actions with custom UI(loading indicator) for async actions
 * Extensible custom UI
   * Numeric input control with validation, acceleration, default text options
   * Network related error UIs indicator
-  * Snackbar messages and errors queues that handles message overloads
-* Relative and absolute timestamps with dynamic dates base on how long the notification occurred.
+* Inline validation and error messages for required fields
+  * i.e. username, custom category fields, patient lastname, ... etc.
+* Standard timestamps UI across the entire app that can be configured to show the absolute or relative timestamp
-  * Tooltips to show the full relevant time
+  * Tooltips to show the full relevant time (hover on desktop or tap on mobile)
-  * Relative time automatically updates
+  * Relative timestamps automatically update every 5 seconds
     * Localized with plurals vs singulars
 * Basic patient alarm notification just for visualization
   * Improved horizontal scrolling with fade to indicate more scrollable data
 * Custom UI for each notification type
   * Undeliverable notification can show the full notification details of the undelivered notification
   * The undeliverable notification, only has a reference to the original notification and takes up minimal storage
-* UI is automatically updated when the underlying data is changed on the backend.
+* All UI is automatically updated when the underlying data is changed on the backend.
   * This includes automatically updating the UI after reconnecting with the relevant service.
   * This includes all actions, additions, updates and deletes
   * This is implemented for the following screens: